integreat-io/map-transform/README.md

 When you define the `apply` operation as an object, you may specify `$iterate: true` on the object to apply the pipeline to every item on an array, if an array is encountered.
+You may also set `$direction: 'fwd'` or `$direction: 'rev'` to have it apply in one direction only.

 #### `value(data)` operation